Nickodhiambo/Text-Based-Data-Cleaning-Assistant/README.md

 ## Usage

-Run the tool using the command line by specifying the flag corresponding to the function you want to execute.
+Run the tool using your favorite command line, by specifying the flag corresponding to the function you want to execute.

 ### Examples: